 Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.

-My parents often remind me how stubborn of a child I was: how I would refuse to eat any form of meat, or not wanting to put on my spectacles at school.
-Superficial instances aside, I had my own moral compass.
-Living a life with a sibling made me value equity.
-If I’m not allowed to use the ipad then my brother must not too.
+My parents often remind me about how stubborn of a child I was: how I would refuse to eat any form of meat, or not want to put on my spectacles at school.
+Superficial instances aside, I used this stubbornness to uphold my own moral compass.
+Living with a sibling made me value equity.
+If I was not allowed to use the iPad, then my brother should not too.
 Unfortunately, I was rather timid and powerless when it came to heavy matters and contending with the values of others.
 Being heard therefore was out of the question.
 It felt especially suffocating when I couldn’t stand up for my loved ones.

-A shattering moment was back in grade school: I stumbled upon a simultaneous noise of my older brother’s muted sob, his palms tightly wrapped around his mouth, and a reproach of an adult that dominated the commotion.
-I recalled the countless times the adult yelled and demanded my brother to stop crying, to “man up”.
-My blood boiled that immediately pushed my body forward subconsciously, ready to shield the poor boy.
+A shattering moment was back in grade school: I stumbled upon my older brother’s muted sob, his palms tightly wrapped around his mouth, as he was being reproached by an adult to stop crying, to “man up”.
+My blood boiled and before I knew it, I had moved forward, ready to shield my brother.
 Faced with the beast at last, I froze.
 Everything became a blur as my soul retreated away from my frame.
 I knew it was a part of me that direct speech was beyond my reach.
 Still, I resent that the difference in age placed me in the low ground, that I was diffident and a coward.

-Over the years, I have witnessed similar cases wherein my younger male cousin was rebuked at by his parents for enjoying a Barbie film with his sister, and my male friend got mocked for being soft-hearted.
+Over the years, I witnessed similar cases where my younger male cousin was rebuked by his parents for enjoying a Barbie film with his sister, and my male friend mocked for being soft-hearted.
 If this were the end, it would be utterly intolerable.
 There must be another way to fight for justice.

 An opportunity came when I took the chance to partake in a high school public art exhibition.
 It was finally time I put my artistic abilities into good use.
 Hoping to relay the issue surrounding toxic masculinity within, at the very least, my community, I aimed for an artwork to represent my brother and males alike who are victims of the matter.
 Starting off with a blank canvas before me, I discerned that I should step out of the comfort of creating realistic illustrations, the art-style I’ve spent over a decade impatiently, and finally mastered.
 I thought that depicting a realistic scene is unfit to represent the diversity in attributes of males worldwide, regardless of age, size, ethnicity, or culture.
 There was an urgency to convey a grand scheme, and after about an hour of thought, geometric art came into mind due to its abstract, symbolic nature in which I could represent the male species in a broad scope.

-‘Bloom’ is the name of the piece.
 I nearly gave up on ‘Bloom’ as I noticed its flaws; its unappealing lines, the nauseous use of vibrant color, its overall mess of a clump.
 Time was against me, so I must exhibit the work I had before I could draft another plan.
 In a blink of an eye, it was my turn to present.
-My palms drenched with a sea of sweat, my heart palpitating; the child I was begged to flee from another attempt to express what I stand for.
+My palms drenched with a sea of sweat, my heart palpitating; the child in me begged to flee from another attempt to express what I stand for.
 Addressing a notion so controversial in my community felt like a life or death situation, especially when the adults made up most of the audiences.
-Preceding a large inhalation, I spoke away, reading my artist statement/speech.
+Taking a large breath in, I read my artist’s statement.